lassehauballe/EverythingCanBeAShell/README.md

 &nbsp;
 &nbsp;
 **Permissions are set:**
-Special permissions are set for "Everone" on the Registry key "RegistryC2\victim01".
+Special permissions are set for "Everyone" on the Registry key "RegistryC2\victim01".
 <img src="https://user-images.githubusercontent.com/35890107/186360608-0ac3a430-912b-4a19-824d-3cfdedb5201b.png" width=60% height=60%>
 &nbsp;
 &nbsp;